 - Loss of appetite is a common side effect of high altitude but you really need to start with a good breakfast and lots of snack on the route too.

 - Decent walking boots are a must, protect those ankles.
 I love my Scarpa walking boots

 Worried about the high altitude whilst trekking Mount Toubkal?
 Read my full guide here on tips for preventing altitude sickness.

 - You can check out tour prices and availability with G Adventures group tours here.
-(Tours currently on sale at the moment – November 2018)
+(Tours are sometimes on sale so worth checking any good deals!)